 3 surprising benefits of eating breakfast

-A study published in the Journal Of Nutrition found not skipping breakfast was linked to a drop in body mass index (BMI) for participants.
+A study published in the Journal Of Nutrition found not skipping breakfast may be linked to a drop in body mass index (BMI) for participants.

 Research from the University of Missouri-Columbia revealed eating breakfast lifts satiety levels and can help reduce hunger throughout the day.

-A breakfast high in protein can increase your levels of tyrosine, dopamine and noreprinephrine, which will increase your alertness.
+A breakfast high in protein can increase your levels of tyrosine, dopamine and noradrenaline, which will increase your alertness.